Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 After heading across the San Francisco Bay I had the in laws drop me off with my Uncle Jerry,  where we talked about life, love,  and the San Francisco gay pride festival.

+I than took BART into San Francisco to spend time with my good friend Jack.

+We has sushi with another friend of mine, and than Jack,  and I picked up his girlfriend and ice cream and headed to the air BnB in Santa Cruz.

 # Quotes